 The proposed temporary pit is located on exposures of Quaternary Age eolian and piedmont deposits (Qe/Qp on Figure 1).
 These deposits are a thin covering of the underlying Tertiary Ogallala Formation or, in some places, the redbeds of the Dockum Group.
 The Ogallala Formation consists primarily of sand with some clay, silt and gravel, generally capped by caliche.
 Based on information from Ground-Water Report 6 (GWR-6) Geology and Ground-Water Conditions in Southern Lea County, New Mexico by Alexander Nicholson and Alfred Clebsch (1961), the top of the redbeds in the area is about 3550 above sea level (see Plate 1 of GWR-6).
-Because the location lies at an elevation of 3611 feet, the Ogallala Formation, if it is present, could be 61 feet thick or more (3611-3550).
+Because the location lies at an elevation of 3613 feet, the Ogallala Formation, if it is present, could be 63 feet thick or more (3613-3550).

 Topographically, the site lies immediately outside of the southeastern boundary of the Bell Lake Sink, a 2-mile wide circular depression (see Figures 1-4).
-This and other nearby depressions have been described as an ancient collapse feature (breccia pipes) associated with the removal of salt due to upward groundwater flow from the Capitan Reef2.
-Approximately 48 feet of topographic relief is present from the bottom of the sink to the proposed location of the well (3611-3563=48).
-The deepest point of the sink is approximately 1 mile to the northwest of the subject site.
+This and other nearby depressions

+1 See http://geoinfo.nmt.edu/publications/openfile/details.cfml?Volume=95 have been described as an ancient collapse feature (breccia pipes) associated with the removal of salt due to upward groundwater flow from the Capitan Reef2.
+Approximately 50 feet of topographic relief is present from the bottom of the sink to the proposed location of the well (3611-3563= 50).
+The deepest point of the sink is approximately 1.4 miles to the northwest of the subject site.